Saltoposuchus: Related species

 Sister groups to Saltoposuchus include Gracilisuchus, Hesperosuchus, Dromicosuchus, Dibothrosuchus, Terrestrisuchus, Litargosuchus, Kayentasuchus.
 These genus are found in the late Triassic to the earlier Jurassic eras.
 All of these genus are part of the Sphenosuchia clade and they all have similar morphology and stature.
 Sphenosuchia are ancestors to crocodyliformes, which constitute modern crocodilians.
 Modern crocodylia reacquired semi-aquatic life style.
 Research has disputed the reasoning for how crocodyliformes reacquired semi-aquatic traits, and the forefront explanation the changes in osteoderm and rib morphology over crocodylomorph evolution affected the stiffness of the vertebral columns, which would allow for better movement in semi-aquatic environments.

 Gracilisuchus

 This group has species that are approximately 0.3 meters long and is classified as a primitive sphenosuchian.
-Like Saltoposuchus, this species was thought to have been able to run on its slim hindlegs.
+Like Saltoposuchus, this species was thought to have been able to run on its slim hind-legs.
 This group of reptiles had a disproportionately large head, strong jaws, and bony plates extending from the back to the tail.
 It most likely ate small lizards.